linode/apl-docs/docs/inst-chart.md

 ### Optional: using SOPS

-:::note ATTENTION: Although using SOPS to encrypt all secrets is optional, we strongly recommend using it!
+:::caution ATTENTION: Although using SOPS to encrypt all secrets is optional, we strongly recommend using it!

 :::